stefan-wuensch/tmp/README.md

 ### Internal Training Jan.
 2015

 1. Intro to Nagios concepts
-  * Types of Nagios Objects
+  1. Types of Nagios configurations
-  * Concepts of Plugins
+  2. Concepts of Plugins

 2. Intro to HUIT Nagios

+3. Configuration Objects
-3. Configuring a Host object
+  1. Configuring a Host object

-4. Configuring a Service object
+  2. Configuring a Service object

+4. Examples of public-facing Services

 5. Contacts and Contact Groups